Drinking & Drumming

 Learning how to play, enjoying the camaraderie of “being in a band,” and then eventually enjoying the “benefits” of being in the band.
 I indulged.

 It then aged into something dark, drunken, and artificial.

 Drinking and drumming, in that order, was the order of things.
 Delusions and illusions were ever-present.
 I over-indulged.

-I mainly remember scattered moments, brief interludes, and only versions of the likely reality I weaved through.
+I mainly recall scattered moments, intermittent memories, brief interludes, and only versions of the likely reality I weaved in and out of.